VulcanJS/vulcan-docs/source/data-layer.md

 The resulting wrapped component also takes in the following options:

-- `terms`: an object containing a list of quering, sorting, and filtering terms.
+- `terms`: an object containing a list of querying, sorting, and filtering terms.

 Note that `terms` needs to be passed not as an option, but as a prop from the *parent* component.